mathuin/pyment/README.md

 # Work still to be done

 Picklists have been implemented and work from the admin site.
 Minor future changes possibly include emailing admins when new orders are placed and that sort of thing.

-The inventory app needs to be beefed up.
-Future features include crate consolidation, location of all jars of a particular product, and the like.

 The meadery app needs to be written.
 It will keep track of recipes past and present and document the differences between theory and practice as well as track the buckets and carboys and create jars at bottling time.